 Forged knives go through a more intricate shaping process.
 It's mostly done by machinery today (hand forging still exists, but it's very expensive), and it creates a knife with a lot more nuance than a stamped knife.
 For example, stamped knives are all one thickness, while forged knives are thicker near the handle and thinner at the edge and point.
-In expensive forged knives, the thickness is carefully designed for balance, ease of grip, and probably other fine points that lie beyond my area of expertise.
+For expensive forged knives, the thickness is carefully designed for balance, ease of grip, and probably other fine points.

-Stamped knives can be great, and they can serve your kitchen for years.
-And when they come with a lifetime warranty like the Victorinoxes above, they can be hard to pass up.
-Yet forged knives are going to prove a better experience in every way.
-Because of how they're made, they have an inherently more usable, more comfortable, more pleasurable design.
-Balance is extremely important in a knife, and it's very hard to achieve good balance with stamped metal.
+Stamped knives can be good quality, and they can serve your kitchen for years.
+And when they come with a lifetime warranty like the Victorinox knives above, they can be hard to pass up.
+They are good knives.

 How Do You Know If a Knife Is Forged Vs. Stamped?

-First, read the description (if you're buying online, anyway).
-If it doesn't say it's forged, it's probably stamped.
+First, read the description (if you're buying online).
+If it doesn't say it's forged, then it's probably stamped.
 Next, look at the knife from all angles.
 If the steel is one continuous width (aside from where it's been sharpened to a blade, obviously), it's stamped.
-Finally, look for steel that runs all the way through the handle: this is a potent indicator of a forged knife.

-A frying pan is the hardest workhorse in your kitchen.
-It's used for multiple tasks, often 2 or 3 times a day.
-And it's used under the harshest conditions: high heat and hot cooking oil that often needs to be scrubbed off with abrasives.
+A frying pan is the hardest workhorse cookware in your kitchen.
+It's used for multiple tasks, often multiple times a day.
+And it's used under the harshest conditions: high heat and hot cooking oil.

 So you need a tough frying pan.
 It will be your go-to pan for about 70% of what you cook (used for so much more than frying).

-I recommend two brands: All-Clad and Demeyere.
+We recommend two brands: All-Clad and Demeyere.
 All-Clad is slightly less expensive, made in the USA, and comes with a lifetime warranty (at least most of their clad stainless lines are made in the USA; their nonstick, lids, utensils, and small appliances are made in China).
-Demeyere is made in Europe (Belgium, I believe), and is super tough, super high-quality cookware with a 30-year warranty.
+Demeyere is made in Belgium, and is super tough, super high-quality cookware with a 30-year warranty.

-Both are top-of-the-line brands, and both will last you a lifetime.
+Both are top-of-the-line brands, and both will last a lifetime.
 The decision is up to you!

 All-Clad and Demeyere have several lines.
-For induction-compatiblility as well as top quality, these are my recommendations:
+For induction-compatiblility as well as top quality, these are our recommendations: